braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/analytics/uninstall_tracking.md

 ## Step 2: Checking for Braze background push

 Braze uses background push notifications to collect uninstall tracking analytics.
-Ensure that your application [does not take any unwanted actions][4] upon receiving Braze's uninstall tracking notifications.
+Make sure that your application [does not take any unwanted actions][4] upon receiving Braze's uninstall tracking notifications.

 ## Step 3: Test from the dashboard